kaijaz123/Juggling_Pattern_Recognition/README.md

 # Juggling_Pattern_Recognition

 # Introduction
-The project provides juggling siteswap pattern recognition in either real-time or video format.
+The project provides juggling pattern recognition in either real-time or video format.
 The code was written and serves as my Final-Year-Project (FYP).
-This repository aims to recognize the siteswap notation/pattern from notation 0 - notation 8.
+This repository provides the real time balls detection and human pose estimation as well as common classification of **SITESWAP** notation from notaion 1 to notation 8.